 Dr. Harel is the recipient of a number of prestigious fellowships, including the Damon Runyon, Human Frontier Science Program, and Rothschild Fellowships.

-Dr. Sivan Henis-Korenblit is a Senior Lecturer in the Mina and Everard Goodman Faculty of Life Sciences, Bar Ilan University.
+Sivan Henis-Korenblit is a Professor in the Mina and Everard Goodman Faculty of Life Sciences, Bar Ilan University.
 She came to Bar-Ilan University from the University of California, San Francisco, as part of the 2009 cohort of returning scientists, a special program within Bar-Ilan University to recruit young Israeli scientists to return to work in Israel.

 Henis-Korenblit’s main research interest is in identifying the molecular mechanisms of aging using the model organism C. elegans.
 In particular, her lab focuses on the link between aging, age-related disease and protein quality control.
 Henis-Korenblit’s research has specific applications in a variety of maladies such as cancer, diabetes and neurodegenerative diseases such as Alzheimer’s disease, all of which are closely associated

 Valery Krizhanovsky, PhD

 Incumbent of the Karl and Frances Korn Career Development Chair in Life Sciences.
 Department of Molecular Cell Biology, Weizmann Institute of Science